 1771 April 5 – The town’s main hotel, the Swan, was taken over by Thomas Havenden, late of Rye’s George Inn.
 He carried out major improvements, and in August 1772 its new Assembly Room opened with regular dancing, card-playing and music, reflecting the town’s rapidly increasing popularity as a seaside resort.
 In 1779 the Swan was taken over by local businessman William Scrivens.

 1773 April 6 – The three local parishes agreed to end their joint workhouse agreement and go back to separate workhouses for each parish.
-St Clements carried on using the joint building in George Street until the new Union workhouse in Frederick Road opened in 1837, when it was demolished and replaced by today’s No 42 George Street.
+St Clements carried on using the joint building in George Street until 1776, when for three years it was at the silk factory where 1 Croft Road is today, and then back to George Street.
+The new Union workhouse in Frederick Road opened in 1837, when the George Street workhouse was demolished and replaced by today’s No 42 George Street.
 All Saints parish mainly used 125-6 All Saints Street until c1820.
 The St Mary-in-the-Castle workhouse was initially at the Harrow and then in Wellington Place where McDonalds is today.

 1778-83 – Surveyors Yeakell and Gardner produced the first detailed map of all Sussex.
 The two inches-to-the-mile map shows Hastings as still being largely confined to the Bourne Valley.